akond/sh-git/README.md

 * `git-lag` - Log All Graph

-* `git-less` - Show file starting with certain line
+* `git-less` - Show a file and go to specific line
->  It is supposed to receive input from git grip

 * `git-ll` - Print long format log